Beskamir/beskamir.github.io/_projects_page/2018-03-20-Karsio-game.md

     src: /assets/images/Projects/Karsio/2019-10-05_23-11-04.png
 ---

-Group course project for the _Games Programming_ course (Computer Science 585 at the University of Calgary) I took in winter 2018 and where I worked in a team of 4 to build an engine and game.
+Group course project for the _Games Programming_ course (Computer Science 585 at the University of Calgary) I took in winter 2018 and where I worked in a team of 4 (Ben, Rukiya, Brian, and myself) to build a game engine and the game itself.

 <!--more-->